alimfrombain/Constellation_Guide/README.md

 ## Overview

 This guide walks through the latest key use cases for Constellation.
-In particular, the guide demonstrates how to perform updates to item tags in several manners.
+In particular, the guide demonstrates how to perform updates to item tags in a few different ways.

 ## Tagging Use Cases